Move your files from the University Google Drive

 - I want to move my files to a different cloud service and don't need to select individual folders below the top level - follow these instructions to migrate using Google Takeout

-I have more than 100GB I want to move, or need a hand
+I have more than 100GB in Drive that I want to move, or need a hand

 You can also use any of the methods from the less than 100GB if you wish, but we do find that Google Takeout becomes more difficult to manage when there are large numbers of zip files.